apaeffgen/PanConvert/packaging/Readme_first.md

 ## Linux Binary

-Attention: Because there are so many flavours of linux with a lot of different versions of the basic system, it can be, that the binary will not start.
-Also because of the hassle, in future releases no binary versions will be produced but testet.
+Because there are many Linux distributions with different system library versions, binaries may not start on older systems.

-- So use the the source code version if you run into troubles with the old binaries.
+- Use the source code version if you run into trouble with the binaries.
-- Mainly glibc versions could be to old or to new.
-But when something goes wrong, your are in the wild.
+- glibc version mismatches are the most common issue on older distributions.
+- Linux binaries are provided where possible; source install is recommended for older systems.

 ## To Install from Source